chritter/bert/Modifications.md

 * * Signatures: Tensorflow ONLY run those parts of the module that end up as dependencies of a target in tf.Session.run()
 * Modified binary prediction with predicting_movie_reviews_with_ber_hub.py to work with offline tokenizer and model
 * Added multi-label-classification-bert.ipynb from another repo, for potential application in multi-class cases
+* I commented lines 460 in run_classifier.py as this debug information made development difficult

 ## Model Data